 - Reflective Gear or Flares

 Surviving a car accident in winter weather can be a traumatizing experience.
 On top of dealing with your injuries, you may already be facing common financial damages like lost wages and medical bills.
-At Shrager & Sachs, one of our knowledgeable car accident attorneys can talk you through your options during a free case evaluation, so be sure to get in touch today.
+At Shrager, Sachs, & Blanco, one of our knowledgeable car accident attorneys can talk you through your options during a free case evaluation, so be sure to get in touch today.